Hans Baluschek: Development during World War I (1914–1918)

 The First World War had a profound influence on the arts scene in Berlin and on individual artists.
 Germany's declaration of war on Russia and France led to a release of pent-up tensions that had been building for decades due to strained international relations and repeated crises.

-Even in the artistic community there were optimistic patriotic expressions, although a few German artists, such as Kollwitz and Nagel, did not participate in the wave of popular enthusiasm.
+Even in the artistic community, there were optimistic patriotic expressions, although a few German artists, such as Kollwitz and Nagel, did not participate in the wave of popular enthusiasm.
 Baluschek and Liebermann were among those who contributed to art critic Paul Cassierer's journal Wartime (Kriegszeit), an attempt to show support for the war effort by the artistic community, and to the weekly publication Artists Journal of the War (Künstlerblätter zum Krieg).
 Several former Secession members, including Beckmann and Erich Heckel, volunteered for the German Army.

 Baluschek's patriotic stance was at odds with his longstanding aversion to the Hohenzollern monarchy, but perhaps reflected an underlying resentment of the pervasive influence of French art in Germany.
 In 1915, he contributed nearly two dozen drawings to a war map published under the auspices of a hospital association.
 It included illustrations of modern weapons accompanied by a "glowing patriotic text," and grisly depictions of battle scenes and field hospitals.

 Although in his 40s, Baluschek volunteered for military service, and in 1916 was posted as a reservist first to the Western Front, then to the Eastern Front.
-During his hitch in the Army he drafted more solemn depictions of battle scenes.
+During his time in the Army, he drafted more solemn depictions of battle scenes.
 (His close friend Martin Brandenburg, a fellow Secessionist, was severely wounded in the fighting, losing an eye, and was to die from his wounds after the war in 1919.)
 Baluschek's 1917 painting To the Homeland (Zur Heimat) depicts a soldier's coffin bearing medals being loaded for transport to Germany, and evokes the soldier's patriotic sacrifice.
 The end of the war in 1918, with its catastrophic outcome for Germany, shook Baluscheck deeply, and he kept his distance from the revolution that spawned the Weimar Republic.
 His artistic output shrank to a few illustrations and a Self-portrait showing him with a somber expression.